Isotop7/pyrtemonnaie/README.md

 # Pyrtemonnaie
 Python tool to organize your monthly costs.
-Uses tkinter as UI toolkit.
+Uses pyqt5 and therefore Qt5 as UI toolkit.

 *TODO - functions*